Back British Farming: the ways we're making rural crime a priority

 Fly-tipping

-• Nearly 50,000 people signed a letter to Police and Crime Commissioners, calling on them to make rural crime a priority.
+• Over 35,000 people signed a letter to Police and Crime Commissioners in 2021, demanding action on fly-tipping

 • More than 25,000 people signed an open letter to local councillors seeking an increase in the issue of fixed penalty notices to deter fly-tippers and promotion of the household duty of care to help householders know their responsibilities.